AvantMaker/ESP32_AI_Connect/README.md

 - Context preservation : Maintain conversation context throughout tool interactions This capability is ideal for creating more sophisticated applications where the AI needs to access sensor data, control hardware, or perform calculations using your ESP32.

+## Streaming Chat Support
+Streaming chat enables real-time interaction with AI models by delivering responses as they are generated, creating a more natural and engaging user experience.
+This feature allows:

+- **Real-time Response**: See AI responses as they are generated, word by word
+- **Interactive Experience**: More natural, conversation-like interaction
+- **Immediate Feedback**: Get instant responses without waiting for complete generation
+- **User Control**: Interrupt or stop responses at any time
+- **Performance Metrics**: Monitor streaming performance with detailed statistics
+- **Multi-platform Support**: Works with OpenAI, Claude, Gemini, DeepSeek, and Open-Compatible platforms
+- **Thread-safe Design**: Built on FreeRTOS primitives for reliable operation
+- **Memory Efficient**: Optimized for ESP32's limited resources

 ## User Guide

 For detailed instructions on how to use this library, please refer to the comprehensive User Guide documents in the `doc/User Guide` folder.
 The User Guide includes: